gemini64/a1-llm/analysis_tasks/english_analysis_tasks.md

 {input}
 ```
 Extract and analyze the contained pronouns.

+These have been tagged with the pos "PRON".
+Include every item that corresponds to this specification, even multiple occurrences.

 Respond with a structured JSON array conforming to the schema attached below.
 No additional comment or data is required.
 ```json